1inch/p2p-network/cmd/resolver/README.md

   - And select the service name to test (`Execute/Execute`).
 If it's not visible, click on `Use Server Reflection`
   - Now, click `Use Example Message` in order to fill in the JSON request template
   - Note that payload has to be base64-encoded, as in the grpcurl example above.
 The response payload also needs to be decoded.

+## HealthCheck
+Resolver have standardized health check endpoints:
+- Watch - allows you to subscribe to the change service status
+- Check - allows you ask current service status

+Both api have same empty request body.
+You can also try this endpoints in postman using server reflection.